Swiss taming of franc may force Japan's hand on yen

 "It might choose to save its options for later because the BOJ easing policy alone won't have much effect on the market and on the economy."

-Indeed, Yoshihiko Noda, elevated to Prime Minister from Finance Minister last week, has spearheaded three currency interventions in the past year as the yen rose to a record high of 75.94 per dollar in mid August from more 90 in May.

-One of the interventions was coordinated with the Group of Seven (G7) shortly after the March earthquake and tsunami.

-Japan sold a record 4.5 trillion yen on August 4 and the BOJ eased policy to stem the currency.
-Tokyo feared the yen's rise threatened to derail the economy's recovery from the destruction wrought by the March 11 earthquake and tsunami.
+Japan intervened on Aug.
+4 selling a record 4.5 trillion yen and easing monetary policy to stem the yen's rise.
+Tokyo feared the currency's strength threatened to derail the economy's recovery from the destruction wrought by the March 11 earthquake and tsunami.

-Japan's senior ministers have maintained they are ready to intervene again to counter speculative moves in the currency, a point repeated on Monday by new Finance Minister Jun Azumi.
+Back then Tokyo's action followed steps by the Swiss National Bank, which cut its interest rates to weaken the franc.

+Still, Japan's new finance minister Jun Azumi made clear on Monday that Tokyo was far from comfortable with current yen levels.

-He told reporters he would seek to convince fellow G7 finance chiefs, who meet this week in the French port city of Marseilles, that the yen's strength was detrimental both for the Japanese and the world economy.
+He told reporters he would seek to convince fellow Group of Seven finance chiefs, who meet this week in the French port city of Marseilles, that the yen's strength was detrimental both for the Japanese and the world economy.

-The March disaster tipped Japan's economy into recession.
-As he took over as prime minister, Noda aired his concern that persistent strength in the yen could speed up the hollowing out of Japanese industry by driving manufacturers to relocate abroad.

 Todd Elmer, currency strategist with Citibank in Singapore, offered a different take on Tuesday's move, saying it was unlikely to deter safe-haven inflows over the longer run.